mapmeld/mapplz-ruby/README.md

 ## Databases

-You can store geodata in SQLite/Spatialite, Postgres/PostGIS, or MongoDB.
+If you want to store geodata in a database, you can use Postgres/PostGIS or MongoDB.
+SQLite/Spatialite support is written but untested.

 MapPLZ simplifies geodata management and queries.